CSC207-UofT/course-project-bug-makers/phase1/designdocument.md

   - Advantage
     - This design pattern helps to ensure the "Single Responsibility Principle", where the UofT API connection is segregated from our main business.
-    - We are able to refactor this adaptor to rapidly deploy our app in another university, it is open to extension.
+    - We are able to refactor this adaptor to rapidly deploy our app in another university, as it is open to extension.
     - It also simplifies the data flow within our app, as it only extracts useful information and  reformats the data structure to fit our needs.

 ***
 ### Packaging Strategies and Documentations
 - For our code organization, we applied a service-oriented packaging strategy.
 As we have four service branches (course, calendar, review and user), we organized them into four packages by features.
-As `DAO` and `Entiteis` are often shared across the scope, we decided to organize them in their own packages.
+As `DAO` and `Entities` are often shared across the scope, we decided to organize them in their own packages.
 As for drivers, we split out a new package for the sake of layer segregation and clarity.
-Besides, we stored our utilities, including password encryption tool, in the util package.
+Besides those packages, we also stored our utilities, including password encryption tool, in the util package.
 We benefit from this organization as it demonstrates clear service differentiation and improves our file structure.
 - As of our code documentation, we have a J-DOC website for sharing documentation, click [here](https://kuan-pang.github.io/course-project-bug-makers/) to navigate.
 Our design goals and specifications are listed in our `teamDocumentation` directory.
 Our code documentation improves our teamwork and keeps a organized record of our achievement.

 ***
 ### Code Refactoring

-- We have refactored our codebase and resolved several code smells using Design Patterns:
+- We have refactored our codebase and resolved several code smells using various Design Patterns:
   - We applied Decorator Pattern to resolve the code smell "Duplicated Code".
     - While incorporating new Calendar types, we realized that the original controller `CalendarPresenter` had a substantial amount of code duplications.
     - In PR[#42](https://github.com/CSC207-UofT/course-project-bug-makers/pull/42), we refined it with Decorator Design Pattern, and, thus, resolved the duplication.
 Calendars are now pushed to the calendar decorator for further processing.